ssbse2021/SPECTRE/scenarios/README.md

 ## Labelling test scenarios with their attributes.

 After data collecting and pre-processing, for each test scenario, we calculated four values for each of the four attributes.
-The labeled dataset was then fed to **SSPT** for selecting and prioritizing scenarios in our experiment.
+The labeled dataset was then fed to **SPECTRE** for selecting and prioritizing scenarios in our experiment.